nickglazzard1959/gplot2/ports/nosve/README.md

 `PLUTILS`, `PLGRDEV`, `PLDIMFM` and `PLGPLOT` from the previously transferred MODIFY format source code in `SRUTILS`, `SRGRDEV`, `SRDIMFM` and `SRGPLOT`.
 ```
+get,bautils.
 submit,bautils,no.
+get,bagrdev.
 submit,bagrdev,no.
+get,badimfm.
 submit,badimfm,no.
+get,bagplot.
 submit,bagplot,no.
 ```

 These jobs will produce no output listings, but you can observe their progress on the NOS console.
 You should see `MODIFICATION COMPLETE` and no errors in each case.
+Note that these jobs delete `SRUTILS`, `SRGRDEV`, `SRDIMFM` and `SRGPLOT` when they are run.

 Building on NOS/VE